 As I mentioned above, I’m abandoning doing blog updates on the progress of the car.
 I’m just not consistent with it enough for it to make sense.
 However, here are the past posts for reference!

 I haven't had too much to report as of late on the car as things are moving at a bit of a snails pace.
 I do have the car back in my garage and we're at this point waiting on the engine to be done.
-Once that is finished I'll be...read more
+Once that is finished I'll be buying a few more parts...read more

 Okay, so I guess it's officially Fall, but I thought I'd recap what all has been going on.
 Just to make sure everything is going to fit like we want it to, Scotty got everything mocked up, and I have to say, I'm really happy with the fitment of the Holley...read more